 1973 - Hoxha suffers a heart attack.
 He recovers, but with some impairment.

-Meanwhile, in December 1976 Albania becomes a people's socialist republic with a new constitution that formalises self-sufficiency (autarky) as a guiding principal of the regime, names Marxism-Leninism as the country's official ideology, and prohibits the government from entering into any financial dealing with capitalist or revisionist communist countries.
+A new constitution introduced in December changes the country's name to the People's Socialist Republic of Albania.
+The constitution formalises self-sufficiency (autarky) as a guiding principle of the regime, names Marxism-Leninism as the country's official ideology, and prohibits the government from entering into any financial dealing with capitalist or revisionist communist countries.

-Albanians with Christian names that do not conform to "the political, ideological, or moral standards of the state" are required to change them.
+Albanians with first names that do not conform to "the political, ideological, or moral standards of the state" are required to change them.
 Towns and villages with religious-based names also must be renamed.

-The self-sufficiency policy will be a failure, with productivity falling throughout the 1980s, an outcome that is made worse by an attempt to extend the collectivisation of farms to include livestock.
+The self-sufficiency (autarky) policy is a failure, with productivity falling throughout the 1980s, an outcome that is made worse by an attempt to extend the collectivisation of farms to include livestock.

 1981 - Hoxha's long-time ally Mehmet Shehu dies on 18 December.
 Shehu, who had been refusing to step-aside for Hoxha's handpicked successor, Ramiz Alia, is reported to have committed suicide after being criticised by the party executive.
 Other reports claim that Hoxha had him killed.

-Following Shehu's death, Hoxha purges members of Shehu's family and his supporters within the police and military.
-In November 1982, Hoxha claims that Shehu had been plotting with US, British, Soviet, and Yugoslav intelligence agencies to have him assassinated.
+Shehu's family members and supporters are purged from the police and military.
+In November 1982 Hoxha claims that Shehu had been plotting with US, British, Soviet and Yugoslav intelligence agencies to have him assassinated.

-1983 - With his health impaired by diabetes, Hoxha goes into semi-retirement following a minor stroke.
+1983 - Hoxha goes into semi-retirement following a minor stroke.
 He suffers another minor stroke in 1984.

-1985 - On the morning of 9 April Hoxha has a heart attack at his home in Tiranë and falls into a coma.
+1985 - Hoxha has a heart attack at his home in Tirana and falls into a coma on the morning of 9 April.
 He dies in the early hours of 11 April.
-He is later interred in a tomb at the Cemetery of the Martyrs of the Nation in Tiranë.
+He is later interred in a tomb at the Cemetery of the Martyrs of the Nation in Tirana.

-Genuinely grieved by the death of the only leader most of them have ever known, Albanians mourn their loss.
+Albanians are genuinely grieved by the loss of the only leader most of them have ever known.

 Hoxha is succeeded by Ramiz Alia.
-With Albania's Stalinist economy teetering on the brink of collapse, the slow process of casting off the legacy of Hoxha and his regime now begins.
+Albania's Stalinist economy is teetering on the brink of collapse.
+The slow process of casting off the legacy of Hoxha and his regime now begins.

-In September Alia and 18 other former communist officials, including Hoxha's widow, Nexhmije, are arrested and charged with corruption, abuse of power, and other offences.
-Nexhmije will be sentenced to 11 years in jail.
+In September Ramiz Alia and 18 other former communist officials, including Hoxha's widow, Nexhmije, are arrested and charged with corruption, abuse of power, and other offences.
+Nexhmije is sentenced to 11 years in jail.

-Present-day - Albania remains one of the poorest countries in Europe.
+2003 - Albania is listed as one of the poorest countries in Europe.
 According to the World Bank's November 2003 Poverty Assessment, average per capita income was US$1,230 in 2002.
-The official unemployment rate is 16%, and 30% of the population lives below the poverty line.
+The official unemployment rate was 16%, and 30% of the population lived below the poverty line.

-Comment: While Hoxha was only a small-time killer in comparison to most of the others featured on this site, he can be accused of suffocating an entire society near to the point of lifelessness.
-His isolationist policies turned Albania into a hermit state jealously guarding its backwardness while literally only kilometres away neighbours developed and, to differing degrees, prospered.
+While Hoxha was only a small-time killer in comparison to most of the others featured on this site, he can be accused of suffocating an entire society to the point of near lifelessness.
+His isolationist policies turned Albania into a stagnant, hermit state.

 The few unreconstructed Stalinists remaining in Europe argue that while Albanians under Hoxha may have been poor at least they had access to universal education and health care.
 They also point to the development of Albania's industrial sector achieved during Hoxha's reign.